 Hunting dogs are allowed in areas damaged by pests such as goats and pigs, because they help control the problem.

 Threatened species dogs

-It's illegal under the Wildlife Act to own more than two ferrets, or keep possums or wallabies without a permit from the Department of Conservation.
+It's illegal under the Wildlife Act to own more than two ferrets, or keep possums or wallabies without a permit from DOC.

 A domestic cat

 You as a pet owner can assist in balancing the forces of nature and improving the chance of survival for native species.
 Here's how:

 - Have your cat neutered or spayed so they can't produce unwanted kittens.

 - Keep your cat well fed and have moving toys for it to play with, so it is less inclined to chase birds, etc.